 But, as per testimonies of few Fortress directors, we know that Sony/ATV had already grown dramatically and they specified that the devaluation of the company was due to a persistent corporate debt due to third party and to the huge administration costs, (the double compared the other publishing company).

-And very few “remember” what came out in March 2005, when attorney Tom Mesereau cross-examined Ms Kite: actually she told that a spy has been placed in the Jackson Camp by his own record label, Sony Music, by the name of RONALD KONITZER, who had been working behind the scenes in an attempt to allow SONY to take ownership of the SONY/ATV music catalogue.
+Very few “remember” what came out in March 2005, when attorney Tom Mesereau cross-examined Ms. Kite: actually she told that a spy has been placed in the Jackson Camp by his own record label, Sony Music, by the name of RONALD KONITZER, who had been working behind the scenes in an attempt to allow SONY to take ownership of the SONY/ATV music catalogue.
 “Michael was going to get skewered on national TV and there was no plan of action to protect his interests from scurrilous allegations,” she said.

 The sabotage of Invincible was real and intentional and it was not the first time MJ was subjected to this kind of treatment.
 Fans in 2002 shouted this out.
 The community was very much aware that the problem was linked to Sony/ATV, not to his master recordings.